 FUN NOTE: Smith Mountain Lake is the headquarters of LakeLubbers!

-Custom Smith Mountain Lake house decor
+Additional Smith Mountain Lake Resources

-Things to do at Smith Mountain Lake
+Things to Do at Smith Mountain Lake

 - Vacation Rentals

 - Fishing Tournaments

 - Jet Skiing